dsccommunity/AzureDevOpsDsc/source/Examples/Resources/AzDoGitPermission.md

 ## Permission List

-> Either 'Name' or 'DisplayName' can be used
+> Either 'Name' or 'DisplayName' can be used, but we Strongly Recommend that you use 'Name' in your configuration.

 | Name      | DisplayName      | Values | Note |
 | ------------- | ------------- | - | - |